RDR2Blackwater/counter-strike1.6-zpserver/README.md

 `/hlds/cstrike/addons/amxmodx/configs/zombie_plague_advance.cfg`

 Server is using Build 8684, ReHLDS & reunion are required to support Protocol 47, if you do not want non-steam players to join, add ";" before `linux addons/reunion/reunion_mm_i386.so` in `/hlds/cstrike/addons/metamod/plugins.ini` to disable reunion.

+**Dockerfile**

+Most of Dockerfile about counter-strike1.6 server cannot work now due to improper configurations about SteamCMD, so I write a [Dockerfile][Dockerfile] as example.